RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

     - Input level meters:  This is the audio you are sending; keep it out of the red.
     - Level and Pan controls for each musician (your own Personal Mix!)
 + **Jamulus Settings:**
-    - Jitter Buffer: Start with *Auto*, wait a min or 2 to settle, then increase each jitter buffer by 2 for less breakup.
+    - Jitter Buffer: Start with *Auto*, wait a min or two to settle, then increase each jitter buffer by 1 or 2 for better audio quality..
     - Enable Small Network Buffers: Recommended.
 Lowers delay, but uses more bandwidth.
     - Audio Channels: *Mono-in/Stereo-out* - recommended for most users.
 It will mix both channels from USB Audio Interface into one (for mic or mono instrument)
     - Audio Channels: *Stereo* is for stereo sources like stereo keyboard or multiple microphones.
     - Audio Quality: *High*: Recommended.
-Uses more bandwidth than *Normal* but sounds somewhat better.
+Uses more bandwidth than *Normal* but sounds better.
     - Skin: *Fancy* looks nice, but *Normal* and especially *Compact* fit more musicians on the screen.
     - Overall Delay: Useful number to watch.
 30 ms = Fun; 50 ms = Not so much
 + **Jamulus Software Manual:** [https://jamulus.io/wiki/Software-Manual](https://jamulus.io/wiki/Software-Manual)